gwolfis/cloud-automation-workshop/docs/getting_started.md

 ![](png/getting_started/p1.png)

 ## How to use
-This workshop uses the **F5 UDF Lab** to ramp up a jumphost which enables the student to deploy a full lab depolyment into Azure.
+This workshop uses the **F5 UDF Lab** to ramp up a jumphost which enables the student to deploy a full lab deployment into Azure.
 UDF will provide a jumphost which has all the tools installed to deploy the infrastructure environments.

 When you don't have access to UDF but want to leverage the provided material, you can use your laptop which should have the following tools installed: